-- Safeguarding and child protection, including online safety - the child protection policy, including information about the identity and role of the DSL(s) and DDSI - the behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - the safeguarding response to children who go missing from education - the staff code of conduct including the school's whistleblowing procedure and the acceptable use of technologies policy, staff/student relationships and communications including the use of social media - a copy of Part 1 of KCSIE (Current edition/publication) - School leaders and staff who work directly with children will also be required to read Annex B of KCSIE
+- Safeguarding and child protection, including online safety - the child protection policy, including information about the identity and role of the DSL(s) and DDSL - the behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - the safeguarding response to children who go missing from education - the staff code of conduct including the school's whistleblowing procedure and the acceptable use of technologies policy, staff/student relationships and communications including the use of social media - a copy of Part 1 of KCSIE (Current edition/publication) - School leaders and staff who work directly with children will also be required to read Annex B of KCSIE.

-Induction training usually takes place within seven (7) working days of staff commencing work.
-Copies of the above documents are provided to all 'staff' during induction.
+Induction training usually takes place within seven (7) working days of staff commencing work.} Copies of the above documents are provided to all 'staff' during induction.
 On appointment and as part of United Learning Annual Declaration, all staff will receive and sign the up-to-date versions of the Staff Student Relationship Letter and Acceptable Use Declaration.
-The staff code of conduct can be found on the school website.
-Temporary staff and volunteers are provided with a copy.
+The staff code of conduct can be found Staff Handbook, a copy of which is available on the school intranet.